 Are you surprised at my saying that if you have Paul’s merits, you will share that same reward?
 Then listen to Paul himself: I have fought the good fight, I have run the race, I have kept the faith.
 Henceforth a crown of justice awaits me, and the Lord, who is a just judge, will give it to me on that day – and not to me alone, but to those who desire his coming.
 You see how he calls all to share the same glory?

 Now, since the same crown of glory is offered to all, let us eagerly strive to become worthy of these promised blessings.

 In thinking of Paul we should not consider only his noble and lofty virtues or the strong and ready will that disposed him for such great graces.
-We should also realise that he shares our nature in every respect.
+We should also realize that he shares our nature in every respect.
 If we do, then even what is very difficult will seem to us easy and light; we shall work hard during the short time we have on earth and someday we shall wear the incorruptible, immortal crown.
 This we shall do by the grace and mercy of our Lord Jesus Christ, to whom all glory and power belongs now and always through endless ages.
 Amen.

 This excerpt from a homily by St. John Chrysostom (Hom.
 2 de laudibus sancti Pauli: PG 50, 480-484) is used in the Roman Office of Readings for the Feast of the Sts.
 Timothy and Titus on January 26 with the accompanying biblical reading being taken from Titus 1:7-11; 2:1-8.